 The Cadastral map shows the boundaries of the property on the Ordnance Survey Map.

-The Property section includes the postal address of the property (if it has one), a description of the property/land and description of any rights that are attached.
+The property section includes the postal address of the property, if there is one.
+It contains a description of the property/land and any associated rights.

 The Securities section includes details of any mortgages over the property.